If you're planning your London visit for March, we've got you covered. London is a great destination, and one of the best places to visit.

 London doesn’t stop when the sun goes down!
 Check out these activities that take place at nighttime.

-Also, take note that the following section featuring free things to do also includes some evening activities!
+Also, take note that the section following features free things to do which includes some additional evening activities.

 For more ideas on night activities at any time of the year, be sure to read our definitive guide on things to do at night in London.